Checkbook-Control Real Estate Investing

 Build wealth in your self-directed retirement account with rental income, fix-and-flip projects, and profits from the sale of real property.
 Use Checkbook Control to close deals before someone else does.

 Ongoing property management requires the ability to pay service-providers on an ongoing basis – and when the unexpected happens.
 This is possible only with Checkbook-Control.

 Checkbook Real Estate Compliance

 Purchasing and maintaining real estate through a self-directed retirement account differs from traditional property investments in a few important ways:

 - The property’s buyer is the Checkbook Retirement Account.
-Title and all paperwork are done in the name of the investing entity, which may be your IRA-LLC, Solo 401k, or Defined Benefit Plan.
+Title and all paperwork are done in the name of the investing entity, which may be your Checkbook IRA, Solo 401k, or Defined Benefit Plan.

 - All expenses and revenue must flow through the Retirement Account.
 Personal cash cannot be used to pay expenses and revenue must flow through the retirement account.
 Maintain adequate liquidity in the retirement account to cover real estate investment expenses.

 - The property cannot be used for personal needs.
 To avoid prohibited transactions the property must be treated as investment only, not for the immediate benefit of you, your business, or other disqualified persons.

 - Rehab work, maintenance and repairs should be done by a third party.
 If the retirement-account owner contributes value to the property by working on it there could be tax penalties.